google/skia-buildbot/perf/BIGTABLE.md

       - Columns: R   - Revision (hash of stored OPS to avoid the lost update problem).
                  OPS - The serialized Ordered ParamSet

+indices
+   - row name = 'I' + TileKey:Key:Value

+    I - Column family stores row names of traces that match the given Key:Value.
+      - Columns: The column names are the trace row names.
+They have the empty string as a value.

 hashes:
    - row name = '&' + md5('gs://...')
      The md5 name of the full source file location.